MakeUC/makeuc-website/README.md

 Note that yarn and a container engine are required for this project.

+**If you are using Windows as your main environment, WSL is *strongly* recommended as using the devcontainer is very inconsistent on just Windows.**
+**This means to use the `code .` command in WSL.
+You can read more [here](https://code.visualstudio.com/docs/remote/wsl).**

 For a container engine, one of the following is recommended:
 - [Rancher Desktop](https://rancherdesktop.io/) (Recommended)
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) (Validated)